-In unique situations, actual cash value (“ACV”) or replacement cost (“RC”) coverage may not be the best match to meet a property owner’s needs, or even be available.
-Policies that provide functional replacement cost (“FRC”) valuation, or endorsements that do so, offer an alternative.
+When it comes to choosing the valuation method for your insurance coverage, sometimes actual cash value (ACV) or replacement cost (RC) – sometimes also referred to as “replacement cost value” (RCV) – may not be the best match to meet a property owner’s needs, or even be available.
+In these cases, policies that provide functional replacement cost (FRC) valuation, or endorsements that do so, offer an alternative.
 This valuation method is most commonly used to insure older structures built with obsolete materials and by outdated or custom methods; structures where the RC often exceeds the market value.
-One ISO endorsement defines FRC as:

-Common examples of “obsolete, antique or custom construction materials” that are replaced with functional equivalents include (1) plaster with drywall; (2) clay roofing tiles with shingles; and (3) the elimination of custom woodwork and masonry.
+Common examples of “obsolete, antique, or custom construction materials” that are replaced with functional equivalents include (1) plaster with drywall; (2) clay roofing tiles with shingles; and (3) the elimination or replacement of custom woodwork and masonry.
+A functional replacement cost policy would cover the cost of replacing lost or damaged property with materials that provide functional equivalents, as opposed to modern-day equivalents, i.e. contemporary materials that approximate the value or workmanship of the originals.

 It addresses situations when replacement cost valuation would be unnecessary in the event of a total loss, but an actual cash value settlement would not meet the insured’s needs in the event of a partial loss.2